awsdocs/aws-ruby-developer-guide/doc_source/sns-recipes.rst

 .. _aws-ruby-sdk-sns-recipe-show-subscriptions:

-Getting Information about all Subscriptions in a Topic
+Getting Information about All Subscriptions in a Topic
 ======================================================

-The following example lists the email addresses of the SNS subscriptions for the topic with the ARN :code:`arn:aws:sns:us-west-2:123456789:MyGroovyTopic` in the region :code:`us-west-2`.
+The following example lists the email addresses of the SNS subscriptions for the topic with the ARN :code:`arn:aws:sns:us-west-2:123456789:MyGroovyTopic` in the :code:`us-west-2` region.

 .. literalinclude:: ../build_dependencies/1/ruby/example_code/sns/sns-ruby-example-show-subscriptions.rb
    :lines: 13-21